MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turn-on-or-off-entry-and-exit-announcements-for-meetings-in-teams.md

 # Turn on or off entry and exit announcements for meetings in Microsoft Teams

-When you set up Audio Conferencing in Microsoft 365 or Office 365, you get phone numbers for your users through an audio conferencing bridge.
-A conferencing bridge can have one or more phone numbers that are included at the bottom of the meeting invite.
-These phone numbers allow users to join Microsoft Teams meetings by dialing in.
+When you set up Audio Conferencing in Microsoft 365 or Office 365, you provide users with phone numbers through an audio conferencing bridge.
+This bridge can have one or more phone numbers, which are included at the bottom of the meeting invite.
+These numbers allow users to join Microsoft Teams meetings by dialing in.

-As an admin, you can manage whether an entry and exist announcement is played when participants who dialed into the meeting join or exit.
+As an admin, you can control whether an entry and exit announcement is played when participants who dialed into the meeting join or leave.

 > [!NOTE]
 > [!INCLUDE [updating-admin-interfaces](includes/updating-admin-interfaces.md)]

 ## Setting meeting join options using the Microsoft Teams admin center

-You must be a Teams service admin to make these changes.
-See [Use Teams administrator roles to manage Teams](./using-admin-roles.md) to read about getting admin roles and permissions.

-1. Navigate to **Meetings** > **Conference Bridges**.
+1. Expand **Meetings** > **Conference Bridges**.

 2. At the top of the **Conference Bridges** page, select **Bridge Settings**.